CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 `beacon.datasets.defaults` and `beacon.cohorts.defaults` provide metadata for
 entities synthesized from the converted individuals.
 These defaults are used only by mapping-file routes.

+## Validation And Provenance

+Before conversion, Convert-Pheno rejects duplicate keys, validates the mapping against `share/schema/mapping-v2.json`, checks mapping and Beacon versions, and verifies the selected source profile and referenced fields.

+Generated BFF retains source content under its format-specific `info` block by default.
+Use `--no-source-info` to omit that copy and `--term-audit-tsv FILE` to record direct terms, identifier lookups, label searches, and fallbacks.

 ## Run And Review